Lee Min-hee

 Lee Min-Hee (born 4 February 1980), also spelled as Lee Min-Hui, is a South Korean handball player who competed at the 2008 Summer Olympics.
 In 2008, she won a bronze medal with the South Korean team.

+She also won a gold medal at the 2006 Asian Games, and a bronze medal at the 2010 Asian Games, as well as gold medals at three Asian Women's Handball Championships.

 She married handballer Park Chan-young in 2010.